Three Steps Over Heaven: Plot

 Rome.
-Stefano Mancini, called "Step" (Riccardo Scamarcio), and Roberta Gervasi, called "Babi" (Katy Saunders), belong to two completely different realities.
-She is a model student, has friends and courtiers and is divided between home, school, and private elite housewives.
-He is a hard-pasted teppist and troubled family relationships (especially with his mother) who spends his time in clandestine races in motion and scorribande.
-Fate will bring them to meet and fall in love, though Babi is the only witness to Step's aggression to a poor man who has split his glasses with a head and intends to testify against the boy.
-Their story takes off according to the logical banal of alchemy between opposites and the opposition of her parents.
-Babi is introduced to a world that is unknown to her, she begins to marinate the school, to study less and to get hurt in trouble, but it seems that nothing is able to divide it from Step.
-The two have never been in love before, but Step's violent and unscrupulous life will go back to Babi several times until, after the death of his great friend Pollo who had a story with Pallina, Babi best friend, she will decide to leave him permanently.
+Stefano Mancini, nicknamed "Step" (Riccardo Scamarcio), and Roberta Gervasi, nicknamed "Babi" (Katy Saunders), belong to two completely different worlds.
+Babi's life is practically perfect: she is a well-behaved model student, beautiful, and has friends and courtiers.
+Her life is divided between home, school, and an elite social scene.
+Step, on the other hand, is a rebel with troubled family relationships (especially with his mother) and a violent side.
+He spends his time with his gang of friends, participating in clandestine motorcycle races and causing trouble around Rome.
+Fate brings them together and they fall in love.
+Their love story is a passionate and tumultuous tale of two young people from different backgrounds, further complicated by the opposition of Babi's parents.
+As Babi is introduced to a dangerous new world that is unknown to her, she begins to struggle in school, her relationships get challenged, and she is forced to make ethical decisions that challenge her ideas of right and wrong, but nothing is able to separate her from Step.
+The two have never been in love before, but Step's violent and unscrupulous life eventually goes too far: after the death of Step's friend, Pollo, who is dating Babi's friend Pallina, Babi decides to break up with Step permanently.